green-fox-academy/godess-tribes-backend/README.md

 spring.jpa.show-sql=true
 ```

-3. You should set up the following environmental variables:
+3. You should set up the following environment variables:
 ```bash
 •	TGB_APP_DB_URL:  the database URL
 •	TGB_APP_DB_USERNAME: username for the database